Chocolate Swirl Sourdough

 Make The Dough:

-• In a second medium bowl, whisk 115g water with 30g sourdough starter until combined.
+2. In a second bowl, whisk 115g water with 30g sourdough starter until combined.
 Add 140g unbleached bread flour, 15g dutch process cocoa powder, and 4g sea salt.
 Mix until fully combined and no dry bits remain.
 Cover and set aside for 60 minutes.

 Stretch And Fold:

-• Repeat the stretch and fold process 2 times over 2 hours, for a total of 2 sets of stretch and folds each followed by a 60 minute rest.
+2. Repeat the stretch and fold process 2 times over the next 2 hours, for a total of 3 sets of stretch and folds.
+Rest the dough for 60 more minutes after the final stretch and fold.

 Laminate + Bulk Ferment: